hashicorp/design-system/website/docs/components/code-block/partials/code/how-to-use.md

 ## How to use this component

-The basic invocation requires `@value` to be passed.
+The basic invocation requires a `@value` argument.
+The component encodes this argument before displaying it.

 ```handlebars
 <Hds::CodeBlock